 We actually went to the Skyline Riga twice.
 I wanted to see the view at night and during the day too.
-The evening we went the weather was terrible!
+The evening we went to the Riga sky bar the weather was terrible!
 It was raining hard so we couldn’t see as much as we would have liked.
 Despite the weather, the Latvian National Museum of Art looked very dramatic seen from above as it is lit up at night.
-We had an early dinner and tried the Goulash, Steak Tartare, and Tiramusu, which were all delicious.
+We had an early dinner and tried the Goulash, Steak Tartare, and Tiramisu, which were all delicious.
 It was relatively quiet during our visit but later on Friday and Saturday nights, there is a DJ and I am sure the place gets packed.
 If you want to experience Riga nightlife, go to the Skyline bar late on a weekend.

 We went back to the Skyline bar one afternoon just before sunset.
 This time, it was a cold but clear day and the views were really impressive.
 The Nativity Cathedral is a beautiful building and they really should consider illuminating it at night.
 We had the Clavis Riga cocktails which reminded me of a cosmopolitan but they are made with the famous black balsam liquor from Riga.